root-and-blade/.github/README.md

-# Root and Blades
+# Root & Blade

 This repository contains the public profile for Root & Blade, LLC.
 For members, please visit the [.github-private][gh-private] repository for more details on contributing, policies, automation, and more.

 ## License

-Copyright &copy; 2023 Root and Blades, LLC.
+Copyright &copy; 2023 Root & Blade, LLC.
 All Rights Reserved.

 <!-- editorconfig-checker-disable -->